Richmond Council’s Local Plan

 Richmond Council has published the final report of its Scrutiny Panel review of its review of basements.
 You can see the report here: Basement scrutiny report final

-We are asking to speak at the examination of Richmond Council’s Local Plan by the Planning Inspectorate where our main concern is to ensure the policy on basements is as strong as possible.
+Richmond Council’s new Local Plan will be examined in public by the Planning Inspectorate.
+One of the issues chosen for examination is the policy on basements.
 You can see details of the review timetable here: http://www.richmond.gov.uk/local_plan_examination

 We have made no further comments on the draft Local Plan but did take part, by invitation, in the Council’s Scrutiny Panel review of policies on basement developments, our main area of comments on the draft Plan.The strength of policies to protect adjacent properties where a basement is proposed was the main area of concern discussed, raised by us and others.
 Council officers explained what they had done to strengthen policies in the new draft Local Plan after reviewing actions by other Councils on basement policies and assembling the evidence relevant to Richmond which is needed to support the strengthening of policy.
 The evidence will be published shortly.
 The Council is also considering Article 4 Directions so that all basement developments would in future require planning approval (some are currently permitted development).